 Amy Marsh, Ed.D., DHS, CH, CI, CBS, ACS, is an AASECT-certified sexuality counselor, clinical sexologist, hypnotist, and adult sexuality educator who is new to this Pomo land, also known as Lake County.
 Previously, she lived in the Maku’u Ahupua’a (Pahoa) area of Puna and had a small private practice in the Hilo and Pahoa areas of Hawai’i island (2016-2017).
 Dr. Marsh previously practiced in the the San Francisco Bay Area from 2008-2015.

 She welcomes diversity.
 Her counseling sessions and workshops are always LGBTQIA, etc., kink, poly friendly, and so on.
 Cultural, ethnic, gendered, and embodied diversity is also welcome.
 All sessions and classes are fragrance free.

 As a sexuality educator for adults, Dr. Marsh offers classes in beginning Ipsalu Tantra (no nudity or intimate touch), erotic hypnosis, and relationship skills based on the world-famous, research-based PREP.inc curriculum for marriage education.
 As of May 10, 2018 she has resigned as an apprentice teacher of Ipsalu tantra.

 As a certified hypnosis instructor, she is the founder of the Intimate Hypnosis Training Center and offers basic hypnotist certification as well as a specialty certificate in hypnosis for sexual concerns.

 This blog and website is designed to provide information about her clinical practice and professional interests, which include social justice for transgender and gender variant people; sexological and erotic hypnosis; lactation support; objectum sexuality; tantra; erotology; environmental health and community health; and much more.
 She is a “Kink Aware Professional” through the National Coalition of Sexual Freedom.

 The “Office Wall”

-Marsh’s IASHS degrees were obtained in 2008 (D.H.S.) and 2011 (Ed.D.) and were accepted by AASECT as educational requirements that would qualify her for certification as a sexuality counselor.
+Marsh’s IASHS degrees were obtained in 2008 (D.H.S.) and 2011 (Ed.D.) and were accepted by AASECT as meeting the necessary educational requirements for certification as a sexuality counselor.
 (Other requirements included supervision, etc.) Her D.H.S. project may be read here.